 Japanese water stone – I will want a water stone instead of an oil stone.
 Japanese water stones are designed to be used for Japanese kitchen knives.
 Diamond plates are beyond my level for now, and to flatten my stone I can just buy a cheaper stone fixer/flattener.

 I will also look for some trusted Japanese brands that have a history of producing consistent stones.
-Some of the best Japanese water stone brands are King, Shapton, Suehiro, Naniwa and Gesshin.
+Some of the best whetstone brands from Japan are King, Shapton, Suehiro, Naniwa and Gesshin.

 One Medium Grit Whetstone – I just need to maintain my knife every month.
 It is not damaged or chipped (yet), so I do not need a coarse fixing stone for now.
 I do not care about getting it super shiny so will not need a specialized finishing stone.
 Therefore, I will target a medium grit whetstone, or consider buying a combo stone (i.e. double sided stone).
 As I get more knives or improve my sharpening skills, I can look at adding to my collection.